-In an NRAS survey in 2014, 89% of rheumatoid arthritis patients surveyed said that they experienced fatigue, with 40% of those experiencing severe, persistent fatigue.
+In an NRAS survey in 2014, 89% of rheumatoid arthritis patients surveyed said that they experienced fatigue, with 40% of those experiencing persistent and severe fatigue.

-Yet, despite it being such a common and severe symptom, we often hear some worrying things about fatigue, such as healthcare professionals not giving it as much attention as other symptoms and patients not knowing how best to manage their fatigue.
+For people with rheumatoid arthritis, fatigue can be one of the hardest symptoms to manage.
+It is also often severe, similar to that experienced in chronic fatigue syndrome.
+Yet we often hear some worrying things about fatigue, such as healthcare professionals not giving it as much attention as other symptoms and patients not knowing how best to manage their fatigue.